Water & Lava

 It’s the ride we send people to when they are debating on if they should convert over to gravel from road riding.

 After leaving Lava Butte, ride the road, not the paved path, back towards Benham Falls.
 (It has great views of the mountains.)
 Near the railroad tracks, you will veer off left onto a paved bike path bringing you to the northern portion of Sunriver.
-Once you reach you Sunriver, you take the easy single track back to Benham Falls and then re-trace your route along the Deschutes river back to the Welcome Center.
+Once you reach you Sunriver, you take the easy single track back to Benham Falls (yes, it has a few rocks that you can easily walk over) and then re-trace your route along the Deschutes river back to the Welcome Center.

 Note: If you decide to take a spin through Sunriver, maybe to go grab coffee, good luck navigating the complex roundabouts.